JARRING III: Artists’ Books to Break the Silence

 RAISING FUNDS FOR CRISIS CENTERS & SPEAKING OUT ABOUT SEXUAL ASSAULT

 Now that the books have been printed and their format finalized, the three books will be stored together in a set of magnetic slip cases and sold to private collectors as well as to special collections libraries, creating a freely accessible archive of these narratives in one of the places they are most needed: the college campus.
-There it is my hope that they will serve as a resource for survivors and students with academic interests in social work, book arts, printing and publication, therapy, and sexual assault intervention.
+There they will serve as a resource for survivors and students with academic interests in social work, book arts, printing and publication, therapy, and sexual assault intervention.
 All profits from book sales as well as any unused project funds will be turned into donations for regional Rape Crisis Centers.
 The project has the potential to raise over $20,000 for crisis centers through book sales and related fundraisers.
 It is my goal that for every book sold, I will offer one handling copy to a crisis center for therapeutic and personal use.